simonbs/install-op-cli/README.md

 GitHub Action to install a specified version of the 1Password CLI.

+### 🫥 Deprecated

+After publishing this action, 1Password has published their own action for installing their CLI.
+Therefore this action is deprecated and it is recommended to use [1Password's official action](https://github.com/1Password/install-cli-action) instead.

 ### 🚀 Getting Started

 Add the action to your workflow file.